WeCanCodeIT/WCCI-FullTime-Fall2016/README.md

 ## Homework Assignments

 Homework assignments are self-graded, with students marking each assignment in one of four categories.
-These categories map to a certain number of points out of 5 possible points for each homework assignment, as outlined below:
+These categories map to a certain number of points out of 5 possible points for each homework assignment.

-**Incomplete**: 0/5
-**Not Yet**: 3.5/5
-**Meets Requirements**: 4.25/5
-**Outstanding**: 5/5

-Self-graded assignments will not be calculated in your grade, but should be used as a way to track your progress.

 You must submit your assignments when they are due, whether or not they are complete or you feel 100% confident in your work.
 Homework assignments will act primarily as indicators of how you are currently feeling in the moment.